-AURORA, Ill., April 5, 2011 /PRNewswire/ -- AAA released the results of its annual 'Your Driving Costs' study today revealing a 3.4 percent rise in the yearly costs to own and operate a sedan in the U.S. The average costs rose 1.9 cents per mile to 58.5 cents per mile, or $8,776 per year, based upon 15,000 miles of annual driving.
+ORLANDO, Fla., April 5, 2011 /PRNewswire-USNewswire/ -- AAA released the results of its annual 'Your Driving Costs' study today revealing a 3.4 percent rise in the yearly costs to own and operate a sedan in the U.S. The average costs rose 1.9 cents per mile to 58.5 cents per mile, or $8,776 per year, based upon 15,000 miles of annual driving.

-"There is an overall increase in the costs to own and operate a vehicle in the U.S. this year," said Brad Roeber, Regional President for AAA Chicago.
+"Despite seeing reduced costs for maintenance and insurance this year, there is an overall increase in the costs to own and operate a vehicle in the U.S. this year," said John Nielsen, AAA National Director of Auto Repair, Buying and Consumer Programs.
 "The 2011 rise in costs is due to relatively large increases in fuel, tire and depreciation costs as well as more moderate increases in other areas."

-In-depth findings of this year's study, including a breakdown of specific costs for each category of vehicle and costs at different annual mileages are available at select local AAA branch offices or may be downloaded here.
+In-depth findings of this year's study, including a breakdown of specific costs for each category of vehicle and costs at different annual mileages are available at select local AAA branch offices or may be downloaded at AAA.com/PublicAffairs.

 Tire Costs Up 15.7 Percent

 The cost of tires had the largest percentage increase, rising 15.7 percent to 0.96 cents per mile on average for sedan owners.
 The rise in costs of raw materials, energy and transportation has led to notable tire price increases in recent years and 2011 is no exception.
 Also contributing to higher average tire costs is a trend by automakers to equip their sedans with premium grade tires as original equipment.